chrismllr/ember-validation-state/README.md

 An Octane-ready decorator which provides form-field validation state by utilizing [ember-validators](https://github.com/offirgolan/ember-validators) validators.

-This addon takes heavy inspiration, and is based mostly upon, the work in [`ember-cp-validations`](https://github.com/offirgolan/ember-cp-validations), but with a more straightforward approach, and smaller API.
+This addon takes heavy inspiration, and is based mostly upon, the work in [`ember-cp-validations`](https://github.com/offirgolan/ember-cp-validations), but takes the reactive decorator approach rather than the Mixin approach.

 ## Compatibility